NEWS

 Image Source: Pixabay | Photo by Engin Akyurt

-At the bottom of the river, Cummings had what could be considered a hallucination from a neuroscience perspective.
+At the river's bottom, Cummings experienced what might be described as a hallucination from a neuroscience perspective.
 He saw a bright light and felt an overwhelming sense of love.
-He heard a voice reassuring him that his family would be okay, stating that they didn't need him.
+He heard a voice reassuring him that his family would be fine and that they didn't need him.
 At that moment, he also knew that his wife and son had already been pulled out of the water and were safe.
-His scientific reasoning took over, attributing the experience to hypoxia and motivating him to beat his breath-holding record.
+His scientific reasoning attributed the experience to hypoxia, motivating him to surpass his breath-holding record.
 With that thought, the light vanished.
 Eventually, Cummings was pulled out of the water, and he discovered that his heart had stopped during the ordeal, as indicated by his Apple watch, which recorded eight minutes of unrecorded heart rate.

-Following the near-death experience, Cummings found that his priorities and career pursuits had shifted.
+After the near-death experience, Cummings' priorities and career goals dramatically shifted.
 "I became very uncomfortable with my career pursuit.
 Those things weren’t important to me anymore.
 I say I’ve written a couple of very bad novels.
-And I couldn’t identify with that any of those things," said Cummings.
-After his own NDE, he said, "The number one question I’ve always been asked is ‘Did they suffer?’
-And as a physician, you always say ‘No, of course not.’
+And I couldn’t identify with any of those things," said Cummings.
+After his own near death experience, he said, "The number one question I’ve always been asked is ‘Did they suffer?’
+And as a physician, you always say, ‘No, of course not.’
 But I always felt like a liar.
 Because I don’t know."

 Cummings' perspective on death transformed, and he realized that it should not be a topic avoided in conversations.
 He believes that the experience of dying is a profound transformation, and society should celebrate and embrace it rather than keep it behind a sterile curtain.
 Talking about death without being in discomfort he concluded, "We’ve made it so sterile and kept behind this curtain.
 That we don’t get a chance to really experience and celebrate the transformation that is happening."